-RN COMPLETION TRACK FOR LICENSED PRACTICAL NURSES
+LPN TO RN TRACK FOR LICENSED PRACTICAL NURSES

-The RN completion evening track is specifically designed for Licensed Practical Nurses who wish to further their nursing education within a realistic time frame.
+The LPN to RN track is offered with evening and select weekend classes.
+Admission to this track is done on an annual basis for each Fall semester.
+The LPN to RN track is specifically designed for Licensed Practical Nurses who wish to further their nursing education within a realistic time frame.
 Custom designed courses build on existing knowledge, skills, and strengths and provide an opportunity to pursue career goals without undue repetition of previous learning.
+Students are expected to complete the LPN-RN track within 4 semesters of starting NURE 212 (Health and Physical Assessment).